 GCA is authorized by its enabling act to build, acquire, own and operate wastewater treatment facilities and related appurtenances and currently provides both industrial and municipal wastewater treatment services in Texas.
 Unique in Texas, we operate our specially designed industrial wastewater treatment plants under an exemption from federal categorical pretreatment standards for industrial wastewater.
 The exemption allows GCA to treat wastewater from diverse industrial customers without requiring them to install and operate costly, redundant pretreatment equipment.
 Our industrial customers benefit from foregoing the capital and operating expense of unnecessary pretreatment systems.

-The Authority owns and/or operates municipal wastewater treatment facilities, including the Blackhawk Regional Wastewater Treatment Facility located in Friendswood, Texas.
+The Authority operates the Blackhawk Regional Wastewater Treatment Facility located in Friendswood, Texas.
 Blackhawk provides tertiary treatment with ultra-violet light disinfection as part of the treatment process.

 Gulf Coast Authority

 910 Bay Area Blvd.

 Houston, TX 77058